iterative/dvc.org/content/docs/command-reference/get.md

 - `--show-url` - instead of downloading the file or directory, just print the storage location (URL) of the target data.
 If `path` is a Git-tracked file, this option is ignored.

+- `--config <path>` - path to a [config file](/doc/command-reference/config) that will be merged with the config in the target repository.

 - `-h`, `--help` - prints the usage/help message, and exit.